 Members of the Miami Lodge who have been either Area 4C, C-4A, EC-6A, C5-B or C4-B Section Chief:

-Dr. Chris Grove, former Miami Lodge Chief and Lodge Adviser served as the Central Region Chairman for the Order of the Arrow and is a National Vice Chairman of the National Order of the Arrow Committee.
+Dr. Chris Grove, former Miami Lodge Chief and Lodge Adviser served as the Central Region Chairman for the Order of the Arrow also the National Vice Chairman of the National Order of the Arrow Committee.
+He is currently the National OA Chairman of the Order of the Arrow

 Randy Cline, former Miami Lodge Chief led the development of the Order of the Arrow National Leadership Seminar, was the Northeast Region Chairman for the OA and is currently a member of the National Order of the Arrow Committee.